Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: None
 Duration: 1 round
-Effect: As long as you are in the same Square as the target and conscious, that target has [Protection](#protection).
+Effect: As long as you are in the same Zone as the target and conscious, that target has [Protection](#protection).
 If you fall unconscious at any point, this Ability ends.
 You also gain [Shield](#shield-X) equal to your [Vitality](#vitalitycapacity).
 Description: Shielding an ally from harm.
 This could represent bodily shielding an ally, covering them with an equipped shield, or similar maneuvers.

 #### Grapple